flutter/samples/provider_shopper/README.md

 ### `lib/main.dart`

-Here is where we provide the needed objects (a catalog and a shopping cart) to the app.
+Here the app sets up objects it needs to track state: a catalog and a shopping cart.
+It builds a `MultiProvider` to provide both objects at once to widgets further down the tree.
-We are using `MultiProvider` for providing two objects at once.

 The `CartModel` instance is provided using a `ChangeNotifierProxyProvider`, which combines two types of functionality: